Examples of the Spoils System in Politics

 Hard-working campaign staffers can slide into junior-level positions, while campaign managers and strategists can be slotted into upper-level positions.
 Political allies, meanwhile, can be given plum jobs as repayment for their public endorsements and behind-the-scenes work securing support from big-money donors.

 Although government organizations still use policy-laden hiring processes to fill jobs, those who benefit from the spoils system are often hired in spite of policies and processes designed to ensure fair competition in hiring.
 When the big boss says to hire someone, that someone gets hired.

 While the spoils system has been prevalent in the federal government, it is also at play in state and local governments as well.
 Here are some examples of the spoils system at work:

-- After working on numerous campaigns over his career, Karl Rove found himself rewarded with a Senior Adviser position and later Deputy Chief of Staff in the George W. Bush administration after working on several of Bush’s campaigns on his ascension through public offices to the US presidency.
-Bush called Rove “The Architect” for Rove’s work on Bush’s 2004 reelection campaign against Senator John Kerry.
+- After working on numerous campaigns over his career, Karl Rove found himself rewarded with a senior adviser position and later Deputy Chief of Staff in the George W. Bush administration, after working on several of Bush’s campaigns on his ascension through public offices to the US presidency.
+Bush called Rove “The Architect” for his work on Bush’s 2004 reelection campaign against Senator John Kerry.

 - The spoils system isn’t limited to presidential politics.
 Say a citizen is elected as mayor of a large US city.
 Under the strong-mayor form of government, the mayor typically appoints one or more deputy mayors to help run the day-to-day operations of the city while the mayor handles external affairs.
 The mayor must also appoint department heads.
 There are plenty of jobs available for the mayor to implement the spoils system.
 Campaign staffers and relatives of donors may be in line for jobs.